ReddyLab/ccgr_portal_cov_viz/README.md

 The only part that isn't here is the library that wraps exp_viz for django to use.
 That is in [the portal's repository](https://github.com/ReddyLab/cegs-portal/tree/main/extensions/exp_viz)

+Even though this is a monorepo, changes still have to be commited in "dependency order".
+So, when making changes across multiple libraries/apps commit cov_viz_ds changes first (it has no dependencies), then update cov_viz/exp_viz to use the cov_viz_ds commit's hash (they are only dependent on cov_viz_ds), and so on.

 Additionally, an app for testing code changes, filter_viz_test, is included.